PARASHAH: “B’ha’alocha” (in your setting up)

 Fillet of manna, manna patties, manna tortillas, manna-shakes, etc.…Oh the stuff we had in Egypt, we miss it so much!” but…they forgot to mention that they were slaves, slaves to a tyrant.
 Adonai gets angry and “fires up” the people.
 “You want meat?”
 “OK, I’ll give you meat!”

 Rex Humbard, a TV preacher once said; “God may give you what you want, but you may not want what you get!”
 We need to be satisfied with the little or the much that Adonai gives us, be it just beans and rice with tortillas, or a steak with potatoes.
 HE will ALWAYS supply our needs.
 Sometimes I think that people eat just too much.
-We need physical food but we also need spiritual food that comes from the Torah.
+We need the physical food but we also need the spiritual food which comes from the Torah.

 Chapter twelve speaks of Miriam and Aaron when they spoke against their own brother Moshe.

 It says, “because of the Cushite woman that Moshe married” What happened to Zipporah?
 Maybe she died.
 A Cushite is a Sudanese, a black woman.
 So what?
 In some places, there is still racial bigotry, some do not believe in “mixed racial marriages” God doesn’t have a problem with it, and there is not a commandment against it.
-There IS a problem with mixed FAITH marriages when one is a believer and the other isn’t! then, there are problems with being “unequally yoked” Yet the problem addressed was that Miriam and Aaron were questioning Moshe’s authority as leader.
+There IS a problem with mixed FAITH marriages, when one is a believer and the other isn’t! then, there are problems with being “unequally yoked” Yet the problem addressed was that Miriam and Aaron were questioning Moshe’s authority as leader.
 “Hey, God speaks to us all, right?
 Well... back then, it was Moshe who conveyed Adonai’s words, yet Adonai placed his spirit upon 70 other tribal leaders too, this was to help Moshe “bear the burden” .

 Miriam was stricken with “Tza-arat” (leprosy) she was afflicted with some kind of skin disorder for her words against her brother.
 But why wasn’t Aaron stricken as well?
 He was there too?
 Aaron was under the “anointing” while Miriam was not.
 Moshe prayed for her healing, the shortest prayer in the Bible; “El na r’pha na lah!”
 (Oh God heal her!) and seven days later, she was healed.